mgalloy/knowledge/emacs.md

 Sometimes the meta key `M` isn't mapped properly.
 Usually, you can fall back on using the `Esc` key instead.

+## List current keybindings

+List all the current keybindings in an Emacs session with:

+    M-x describe-bindings

 ## Commenting code

 To comment a highlighted region, use: